-Further to the amounts disclosed in the table above, the Group's personnel related expenses for the year ended 31 December 2020, included subcontracted payroll costs amounting €118,254 (2019: €512,605).
+The Group's personnel related expenses for the year ended 31 December 2023 included subcontracting payroll costs amounting to €599,860 (2022: €521,498) as reflected in the table above.

-Wages and salaries for 2020 are presented net of a payroll grant receivable from Government, under the COVID-19 wage supplement scheme, amounting to €355,799 (2019: nil) in view of the COVID-19 pandemic.
-Grants related to income are presented as a deduction in reporting the related expenses.
+Wages and salaries for the year ended 31 December 2022 are presented net of a payroll grant receivable from Government, under the COVID-19 wage supplement scheme, amounting to €190,709 in view of the COVID-19 pandemic.
+Grants related to income are presented as a deduction in reporting the related expense.